Currie32/Movie-Reviews-Sentiment/README.md

 # Predicting-Movie-Reviews-Sentiment

-To predict the sentiment (positive or negative) of movie reviews, I used two different models:
+I have performed two analyses of this dataset.

-- Bag of Centroids with word2vec
+The first analysis ("Movie_Reviews_Predictions") was my first NLP projects.
+For it, I built two different models, one using Bag of Centroids with Word2Vec, and the other using TfidfVectorizer.

-- TfidfVectorizer
+The second analysis ("RNN_movie_reviews") uses a recurrent neural network and TensorBoard to measure the performance of the various iterations of my model.

-The data for this project was from a Kaggle competition in 2015: https://www.kaggle.com/c/word2vec-nlp-tutorial.
-Despite the two years having passed, it was still an excellent learning tool for my first Natural Language Processing project.
-Having the ability to compare my results to others provided a good benchmark and motivation to improve my code, as well as having a tutorial to learn from and build off of.
+The data for this project is from a 2015 Kaggle competition: https://www.kaggle.com/c/word2vec-nlp-tutorial.
+Despite the two years having past, it is still an excellent learning tool.
+Having the ability to compare my results to others provided a good benchmark and motivation to improve my code.
+There was also a tutorial, provided by Google, which helped me to create my first analysis.

-To use my work most easily, click on the .ipynb file.
+To view my work most easily, click on the .ipynb files.